 In light of the COVID-19 pandemic, Wage Assistance Scheme ("WAS") was introduced by the Government of Mauritius in March 2020 to assist local companies during the lock down period in the payment of salaries to employees.
-The scheme was extended till May 2020 and did not have any pre-conditions attached to it.
-Hence, the Group and the Company had recourse to the WAS in these periods and was allocated a total of Rs 29,746,041 and Rs 14,377,209 respectively.
-In May 2020, the Government introduced a levy through the COVID-19 (Miscellaneous Provisions) Act that would apply to all companies that have a chargeable income during the year the WAS was received.
+The scheme was extended after the lockdown period and did not have any pre-conditions attached to it.
+Hence, the Group and the Company had recourse to the WAS in these periods with a total of Rs 6,593,709 (2020: Rs 29,746,041) and Rs 2,552,953 (2020: Rs 14,377,209).
+In May 2020, the Government introduced a levy through the COVID-19 (Miscellaneous Provisions) Act that would apply to all companies that have a chargeable income during the year the WAS received.

-The levy payable is the lower of the total amount received under the WAS or 15% of the chargeable income.
+The levy payable is the lower of the total amount received under the WAS or 15% of the chargeable income for the relevant year.
 The chargeable income for the purposes of the levy excludes tax losses brought forward from previous years.
 The levy for a company having an accounting period ending between 01 January 2021 and 30 April 2021 shall be payable in respect of the year of assessment commencing on 01 July 2021.
-A company is exempted from the payment of the levy if it is not liable to any income tax in the following years of assessment 2020-2021 and 2021-2022.
+A company is exempted from the payment of the levy if it is not liable to any income tax in the years of assessment 2020-2021 and 2021-2022.